• 2009 MPSF Coach of the Year

 Before being elevated to the head-coaching position on June 15, 2005, Ring spent the previous nine years as an assistant for the UCSD men's squad.
 He served as the top assistant for Duncan McFarland in 1997 and 1998, for Jon Stevenson in 1999 and for Ron Larsen between 2000-05.
 Ring helped guide the Tritons to an NCAA Division III national championship in 2000.

 In addition to his duties with UCSD men's volleyball, Ring was an adjunct faculty member in the Department of Chemistry and Biochemistry at the University of San Diego.
 He also served as an assistant coach for the Torero women's volleyball team in 2004-05.

-Ring got his start at UCSD serving as the men's volleyball team manager from 1989-91 before playing on the team for three seasons.
+Ring got his start at UCSD as the men's volleyball team manager from 1989-91 before playing for the Tritons for three seasons.

-Ring was the full-time team manager for the USA men's national team from 1991-93 and continued on as a technical advisor through 1996.
-He accompanied the national team to the 1992 Olympic Games in Barcelona and the 1996 Games in Atlanta.
+Ring was the full-time manager for the USA men's national team from 1991-93 and continued on as a technical advisor through 1996.
+He accompanied Team USA to the 1992 Olympic Games in Barcelona and the 1996 Games in Atlanta.
 The 1992 squad left Spain with a bronze medal.

-Ring earned two degrees from UCSD, graduating with a bachelor's degree in biochemistry in 1996, followed by a master's degree in chemistry in 1998.
-A native of Oregon, he played prep volleyball at Sheldon High School in Eugene.
+Ring earned two degrees from UC San Diego, graduating with a bachelor's degree in biochemistry in 1996, followed by a master's in chemistry in 1998.
+A California native, he grew up in Oregon and played prep volleyball at Sheldon High School in Eugene.